samanasevana/samanasevanasite/src/content/support/05-offering-shelter.md

 ---
-title: "How to offer shelter?"
+title: "How can I offer shelter?"
 ---

 There are a variety of ways to offer shelter to a monk.
 The easiest way to go about it is to simply offer and describe the circumstances available and let him decide.